 - A Beneficial Shareholder acts via a proxy (a bank or a broker)

 - A Registered Shareholder acts directly without a proxy (non-discretionary portfolio) and holds a proper trading/investing license

-Generally speaking, retail investors have better opportunities to make money because they can act independently, however they also face more risks, but after all everything depends on a particular strategy and approach of each investor (conservative strategy, etc.).
+Generally speaking, retail investors have better opportunities to make money because they can act independently, however, they also face more risks.
+After all, everything depends on a particular strategy and approach of each investor (aggressive strategy, conservative strategy, etc.).

 One advantage of retail investors is that they often have to pay fewer fees as they manage their assets directly, but in recent years institutional investors’ fees have been decreasing due to the competition and many retail investors still have to pay some fees if they are acting via a proxy.
 Plus, some funds and investment companies offer low-fee instruments such as ETFs and other products.

 It’s interesting to look at the statistics of how much market capitalization institutional investors hold compared with retail investors:

 “An examination of 13F forms on investor positioning shows that the share of the S&P 500 owned by fund managers with more than $100 million in assets has risen from less than 40 percent to above 80 percent by 2017”

 So, the share of collective ownership is rising, but there is another interesting trend: more retail (common) investors are purchasing the same instruments like the S&P 500 index as large institutional investors do, and if those two groups do the same thing what is the difference between them anyway?
 One might expect that the strategy, the choice of assets and behavior of massive funds with billions of dollars under control, would be different from tiny independent players, but they tend to have more and more similarities.
 These days the only difference between them seems to be the amount of capital under control.